SHOW MODELS

 Version of the model used when referring to the model without a version.

-Usage Notes¶
+Usage notes

 Results are sorted by database name, schema name, and then model name.
 This means results for a database can contain models from multiple schemas and might break pagination.
 In order for pagination to work as expected, you must execute the SHOW MODELS statement for a single schema.
 You can use the IN SCHEMA schema_name parameter to the SHOW MODELS command.
-Alternatively, you can use the schema in the current context by executing a USE SCHEMA schema_name before executing a SHOW TABLES statement.
+Alternatively, you can use the schema in the current context by executing a USE SCHEMA schema_name before executing SHOW MODELS.